 Not only is the cocoon Coolmax Travel Blanket compact, but I can also get it back into the bag without a problem.
 How often can you get your sleeping back into the bag it came into?

 I must stress that this is a very thin blanket.
 I usually fold it in half.
 It is still big enough to cover your body.
 I debated buying a thicker one, but I really like how big and compact it is.

 I have a pretty good back (knock on wood), but there is something about airplane seats that make my lower back hurt.
 It doesn’t matter if it’s Spirit or British Airways.
 I always ended up using my neck pillow as a back pillow.

-I found this blowup lumbar support pillow and it works perfectly.
+I found this blowup lumbar support pillow, and it works perfectly.
 It is compact and easy to inflate and deflate.
-It doesn’t look like much but I guarantee it will make your flight more enjoyable.
-Plus it can be used as a pillow if needed.
+It doesn’t look like much, however, I guarantee it will make your flight more enjoyable.
+Plus, it can be used as a pillow if needed.